gungor/gungor.github.io/_posts/2020-08-23-soap-call-with-spring-webflux.markdown

 {% endhighlight %}

 When calling WebClient retrieve used instead of exchange since error handling is better using retrieve.
-If no HTTP status error occurred, response is mapped to GetCountryResponse.
+If no HTTP status error occurred, response is mapped to JAXB Response.

 {% highlight java %}
  public void call(GetCountryRequest getCountryRequest) throws SOAPException, ParserConfigurationException, IOException {